wp-plugins/contact-us-page-contact-people/readme.txt

 == Description ==

-Contact Us Page - Contact People allows you transform your themes dull and boring contact us page into a stunning and vibrant, ultra professional Contact Us Page not only for your General site contact us but for individual profiles (people, positions, Stores) within an organization .
+Contact Us Page - Contact People allows you to easily transform your themes dull and boring contact us page into a stunning and vibrant, ultra professional Contact Us Page not only for your General sites contact us but for individual profiles (people, positions, Stores) within an organization .
 Features include:

 = Contact Us Page =